Fanchouille/easytransformers/README.md

 ```

 # How to train/fine tune a transformer model
-Copy *run_language_modeling.py* from transformers folder where in easytransformers
+Copy *run_language_modeling.py* from transformers folder in easytransformers

 You can modify it from training from scratch